 - Achieve easy initial successes.
 For example, if you’re faced with a major project, try to deal with a few initial small parts of it that you can easily complete.

 - Reflect on your successes.
-For example, if you’re faced with a difficult task, think about times in the past where you were able to successfully handle similar tasks.
+For example, if you’re faced with a difficult task, think about times in the past when you were able to successfully handle similar tasks.
+Similarly, you can think about how far you’ve come since you started working toward some goal.

 - Reflect on the successes of others.
 For example, if you’re faced with a challenge, think about how a friend who is similar to you was able to handle that challenge successfully, and realize that this means that you will likely also be able to handle it.